Advances in Soft Robots Control

 Xin Dong (Department of Mechanical, Materials and Manufacturing Engineering, University of Nottingham).
 Soft robotics for inspection and repair in industrial applications.

-10. Michael T. Tolley (University of California, San Diego).
-Soft robots composed of compliant materials.
+9. Michael T. Tolley (University of California, San Diego).
+Control of untethered soft robots.

 The invited speakers work in a wide variety of areas in soft robotics, from modeling to control, which contributes to a significant representation of the state of the art in this field.

 - A mix oral-interactive session will be followed.
 Apart from the standard oral presentations during the Workshop session (invited speakers), interactive (poster or screen) sessions will be arranged in order for younger researchers/other workshop participants to spread their research within the IROS community.

 - Each poster will get a teaser talk within the workshop program in order to motivate the interaction with the rest of participants.

 - At the end of the session, a time slot will be devoted to bring the main contributions into discussion (posters included), giving the opportunity to all Workshop participants to discuss the results achieved.

 20 to 30 contributed papers (2 pages) will be accepted as poster papers based on their quality, originality, and relevance to the workshop.
 Authors of selected papers will be asked later to submit extended versions of their papers for a special issue in the Journal of Advanced Robotic Systems (IJARS), International Journal of Humanoid Robotics (IJHR) and Journal of Robotics.
 Submitted papers should not be under consideration for publication anywhere else.
 Submission of papers and review process will be handled through the following email account: firstname.lastname@example.org.
 Please, prepare your submissions following the IROS paper format.

 - Camera ready deadline: October 1st, 2019